Published:

 Today’s Seattle Mortgage Rates

 Loan limits are established by federal housing agencies and are largely based on the median home values within each county.
 And when those house prices rise considerably over the course of a year, housing officials often increase the loan limits to keep up.
-That’s something we’ve seen in Seattle over the last year.
+That’s something we’ve traditionally seen in Seattle.
+However, things are a bit different this year

 Consider the following: